jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (2) If, in any case where a borrower has an unpaid amount, the Commissioner does not have the current address details for the borrower or is uncertain as to the accuracy of the address details for the borrower, the Commissioner may request the borrower's contact person—
   (a) to notify the Commissioner of the borrower's current address details; or (b) to ask the borrower to notify the Commissioner of the borrower's current address details.
-(3) In subsection (2), address details, in relation to a borrower, means— (a) all postal addresses for the borrower; and
+(3) In this section and section 193C, address details, in relation to a borrower, means— (a) all postal addresses for the borrower; and
   (b) all electronic addresses for the borrower (if the borrower has any); and (c) all telephone numbers for the borrower (if the borrower has any).